lukeowen1/road-agent-orchestration/README.md

 # ROAD: Rapid Onboarding Agent for Developers
 ## Step 1: Evaluate whether a codebase is simple enough to be visualised by an LLM adhering to C4 Architecture diagram standards.

-A clean, modular tool that evaluates if a Python codebase is simple enough for AI-generated C4 architecture diagrams.
+Initial metrics gathered about the codebase using [AST](https://docs.python.org/3/library/ast.html) then an LLM call to evaluate whether the codebase is simple enough to be visualised.

 ## Project Structure